25/11/2025

 Benefits of Glass-Filled Nylon for 3D-Printed Parts

-Nylon materials make strong, durable parts that have suitable properties for both functional prototyping and end-use projects.
-A wide array of nylons can be used for both selective laser sintering (SLS) and Multi Jet Fusion (MJF) 3D printing processes.
-While all printed nylons offer high levels of strength, stiffness, and temperature resistance, glass-filled nylons stand out from their standard nylon counterparts by having long term wear resistance, higher stiffness, and substantially more heat deflection resistance.
-We manufacture glass-filled nylon parts made from PA 12 Glass Beads, which is grey.
-The chart below lays out the key differences in various nylons used in 3D printing.
+Nylon materials produce strong, durable parts suitable for functional prototyping and end use.
+A wide range of nylon grades can be used with selective laser sintering (SLS) and Multi Jet Fusion (MJF).
+While all printed nylons offer high strength, stiffness and temperature resistance, glass filled grades provide longer wear life, higher stiffness and substantially greater heat deflection resistance.
+We manufacture glass filled nylon parts in PA 12 Glass Beads, which is grey.
+The chart below compares key differences between nylons used in 3D printing.

 Comparing Filled Nylon Material Properties